EricZinda/swiplserver/README.md

 To install and learn how to use the swiplserver Python library, see [the docs](https://blog.inductorsoftware.com/swiplserver/swiplserver/prologserver.html).

-Note that the Prolog Language Server can be used for integrating other programming languages with SWI Prolog as well.
-Read more in [the Prolog Language Server docs](https://blog.inductorsoftware.com/swiplserver/language_server/language_server.html).
+While `swiplserver` automatically manages dealing with the Language Server in SWI Prolog, documentation for it is provided since it is intended to be used for integrating other programming languages with SWI Prolog as well.
+The code is available in this repository: `swiplserver/language_server.pl`  Read more in [the Prolog Language Server docs](https://blog.inductorsoftware.com/swiplserver/language_server/language_server.html).